The Five Stans of The Silk Road

 Enjoy your last day in Uzbekistan and recharge your batteries to be ready for the adventurous next couple of days in Turkmenistan.

-For those willing to explore a bit more, there is a chance to take an optional half day trip with a local guide to visit the ancient Khorezmian settlement ruins.
-Among the highlights, Toprak Kala, the ancient palace city and Ayaz Kala, a settlement ruins located on a hilltop.
+For those willing to explore a bit more, there is a chance to take an optional half-day trip with a local guide to visit the ancient Khorezmian settlement ruins.
+Among the highlights, are Toprak Kala, the ancient palace city and Ayaz Kala, a settlement ruins located on a hilltop.

 Day 18: Cross The Border Into Turkmenistan And Drive Onto Darvaza To Camp By The Flaming Crater